retaildevcrews/nwa-tech-summit/docs/6-ReadyForOrchestration.md

 ## Success Criteria

 - Your team  successfully created an AKS cluster in Azure
-- Your team  must demonstrate that at least one pod for bluebell application is running
+- Your team  must demonstrate that at least one pod for the Helium application is running
 - Your team must demonstrate that the components in your cluster can connect to other components or resources.
-- The bluebell UI is reachable.
+- The Helium UI (swagger) is reachable.

 ## References